cgalpin92/project2-potterquiz/README.md

 ### Existing Features

--__Header__
+- __Header__

   - The Header encompasses the Title of the Game.
 It located at the top of the page with the Title centered.
   - The Header has a black background with white smoke font which which is clear and stands out to the user.
   - The font is capitalized to clearly identify to the user its the title of the game.

--__Welcome Section__
+- __Welcome Section__

   - The Welcome Section introduces the player to the game.
 It includes a How to Play section which talks the user through the steps to start the game.
 It also informs them they can play as many times as they wish to try and beat their previous score and that their final score from each attempt at a game will display at the bottom of the page.
   - The font is black on a white smoke background which is clear for the player to read.
   - Its located before the Create Username section so that the player understands they are required to create a username to start playing.

--__Username Section__
+- __Username Section__

   - The Username section encompases a title asking the user to create a username, an input field for the user to enter a username and a button to create the username.
   - The font is black on white background which is clear and stands out to the user.
   - This section is located at the top of the page before the user reaches the game itself.
   - The player is also unable to enter a blank value within the username field, if they attempt to do this an alert will appear once Create is selected informing the player they are required to enter a valid username.

--__Game Area__
+- __Game Area__

  - Main Contents:
     - The Main Contents of the Game Area Section consists of the three game choices for the player, defined in 3 clear sections which are either stacked vertically on smaller screens or horizontally on larger screens.